Ovarian cancer: information & ovarian cancer specialists

 Causes of ovarian cancer

-• The use of hormone medications after menopause, among others.
+• the use of hormone preparations after the menopause.

-In addition, genetic causes appear to be responsible for about 10 percent of all ovarian cancer cases.
+In addition, genetic causes appear to be responsible for around 10 percent of all cases of ovarian cancer.
 In these cases, mutations of the so-called breast cancer genes BRCA1 (on the 17th chromosome) and BRCA2 (on the 13th chromosome) are present.
 These genes also increase the risk of developing breast cancer.

 If mutations of these genes are present, cases of ovarian cancer and breast cancer occur more frequently within a family.